A walker adjusted to accommodate a tall elderly person

 Weight Capacity

 Taller people are also heavier than those who are short, so the weight capacity also matters a lot.
-It’s best to purchase walkers with a high weight capacity after considering your weight and height.
+Tall walkers typically support 300-500 pounds because height often correlates with larger body frames.
+Even if you’re tall and slim, choosing a higher weight capacity provides extra durability and stability.

 All the walkers on our list have an impressive weight capacity of 300 pounds, and as long as they are constructed for durability, you don’t have to worry about them collapsing under you.